Safety & Security

 Preparedness efforts are designed to facilitate a rapid, coordinated, and effective response to an emergency situation.
 This involves proper planning and effective execution when hazards cannot be mitigated or prevented.

 Examples of these components include:

 - RISD (district-level) Emergency Management Plan

 - Campus Emergency Action Plan that addresses specific emergency situations and is designed to establish awareness and emphasize clear objectives in handling emergency situations

-- The Standard Response Protocol (SRP) (Lockout, Lockdown, Evacuate, Shelter, Hold and Reunification)
+- The Standard Response Protocol (SRP) (Secure, Lockdown, Evacuate, Shelter, Hold and Reunification)

 - General emergency planning and training, including conducting emergency drills

 - Development of partnerships and coordination with local, state, and federal emergency agencies.

 Additionally, emergency plans are regularly tested and modified as needed.
 Each campus will have a trained Campus Emergency Response Team with alternates.
 In the event of a major emergency, RISD has a District Emergency Response Team comprised of trained central administrators available to assist and support schools and facilities in response to emergency situations.

 Response efforts include the implementation of well-designed emergency preparedness plans.
 The goals of emergency response operations are to respond quickly, effectively and efficiently to any emergency situation with the immediate goal of minimizing injuries and property damage.